History of the Kingdom of Dahomey: Suppression of the slave trade (1852-1880)

 Two major changes occurred in the 1840s and 1850s which significantly altered politics in Dahomey.
 The first one consisted of diplomatic pressure by the British government on the Kingdom of Dahomey to abolish the slave trade in the early 19th century.
 This coincided with a period of British colonial expansion in the region, and while Britain dispatched numerous diplomatic parties to Ghezo to try to convince him to end Dahomey's participation in the slave trade, all of these were rebuffed with Ghezo worried of the political consequences of ending such trade.
-Secondly, the city of Abeokuta was found in 1825 and rose to prominence as a safe haven for people to be safe from the slave raids by Dahomey.
+Secondly, the city of Abeokuta was founded in 1825 and rose to prominence as a safe haven for people to be safe from the slave raids by Dahomey.
 In 1844, Dahomey and Abeokuta went to war and Abeokuta was victorious.
 Other violence in the early 1850s further cemented Abeokuta's challenge to Dahomey's economic control in the region.

 Internally, the pressure resulted in a number of changes.
 Ghezo rejected British requests for ending the slave trade, but at the same time began expanding significantly the palm oil trade as an economic alternative.
 Politically, the debate became centered around two political factions: the Elephant and the Fly.
 The Elephant, connected with Ghezo, high-profile political leaders, and the creole slave traders like the family of De Sousa, pushed for continued activity in the slave trade and resistance to British pressure.
 The Fly faction, in contrast, was a loose collection of palm oil producers and some chieftains, which supported accommodation with Abeokuta and the British in order to expand palm oil trade.
 At the policy and war debates held at the Annual Customs these two factions held a number of tense discussions about the future of the Kingdom of Dahomey.

 In 1851–1852, the British imposed a naval blockade on the ports of Dahomey in order to force them to end the slave trade.
 In January 1852, Ghezo accepted a treaty with the British ending the export of slaves from Dahomey.
 In the same year and the following one, Ghezo suspended large-scale military campaigns and human sacrifice in the kingdom.
 However political pressure contributed to the resumption of slave trading and large scale military action in 1857 and 1858.
 Ghezo was assassinated by a sniper associated with Abeokuta and large scale warfare between the two states resumed in 1864.
 This one ended again in the favor of Abeokuta and the result was that the slave trade could not be significantly reestablished to its 1850 level.
 The power of slave traders in the empire decreased and the palm oil trade became a more significant part of the economy.